 When searching for a job online, look for the specific niche you are qualified for and apply for any open listings in any company.
-When uploading your resume ensure that you follow the instruction, if they say that they want a full photo, do not upload a passport only.
-Follow instructions will tell the hiring manager whether you are capable of following instructions and obeying orders.
+When uploading your resume ensure that you follow the instructions: for instance, if they say that they want a full photo, do not upload a passport only.
+Your ability to strictly follow instructions will tell the hiring manager whether you are capable of keeping to orders.
 Applying for a job online is very vital as this is the first stop hiring managers make to search for potential employees.
 Also on the search engines, ensure that you sign up for the particular jobs that you want on the RSS feeds.
 So that you can be notified on any open positions available within a few minutes of them being posted.

 This increases the chances of getting the job as it will help you know how to organize and present your skills in your application and during the oral interview.
 You need to go through the job description thoroughly so as to know the skills and qualifications that are relevant to the post.
 Also try to know about the company as much as possible to be well equipped on the best way to tackle their interview questions.

 With all these steps mentioned, go ahead and try a good number of them at a time, as your chances of securing a job will be higher.
 Ensure you know yourself well.
-This will help you once you get to a job interview as you will know exactly how to answer the questions asked, as your character, personality and skills will in the end get you the job you have been earnestly searching for.
+This will help you once to know exactly how to answer questions during interviews, as a good presentation of your character, personality and skills will in the end get you the job you have been earnestly searching for.

-Schooling in Ghana and searching for a job within the system will be easier for a resident than a non resident.
-This is because you are aware of how the various systems work.
-Thus go ask your former class teachers and professors to help you get a job, as they most likely know of an employer who is looking to fill a vacancy in the organization and will even vouch for you.
+Another of the job search tips that yields result is to ask your former class teachers and professors to help you get a job.
+This is advisable because they may know of an employer who is looking to fill a vacancy in his organization and will even vouch for you.
 However when given a potential lead, follow it even if you think you won’t get a job.
 Go back and tell your teacher/professor about how the lead went by, they will see your dedication and have the motivation to keep on asking for one on your behalf.